 - Previous cardiac arrest or sustained ventricular tachycardia,

-Non-sustained ventricular tachycardia,
+- Non-sustained ventricular tachycardia,

-Extreme left ventricular hypertrophy,
+- Extreme left ventricular hypertrophy,

-Abnormal blood pressure response,
+- Abnormal blood pressure response,

-Family history of sudden death
+- Family history of sudden death

 Diagnosis is generally established by chest X-ray and two-dimensional echocardiography.
 In case the echocardiogram is of poor quality then the alternatives Gadolinium cardiovascular magnetic resonance magnetic resonance imaging (MRI) and computed tomography (CT).

 Treatment and outlook of Cardiomyopathy depends on a number of factors like cause & type of Cardiomyopathy.
 Heart transplant is a treatment option for selected patients with hypertrophic Cardiomyopathy (HCM).